HimanayK/HimanayK/README.md

-👋 Hi, I’m @HimanayK, a Frontend Developer with a passion for building responsive and user-friendly web applications.
+👋 Hi, I’m Himanay Khajuria, a Frontend Developer who loves turning ideas into interactive and dynamic web applications.

-👀 I’m interested in crafting intuitive UI designs, optimizing web performance and contributing to innovative projects in web development.
+💻 My expertise lies in:

+-HTML, CSS, and JavaScript for building clean and efficient codebases.

+-React Framework for creating dynamic and interactive user interfaces.

+-Agile Methodologies to deliver projects efficiently and collaboratively.

+-Tools like Git/GitHub, Jira and Jenkins to streamline development workflows.

-💞️ I’m looking to collaborate on projects involving React, JavaScript and modern frontend technologies to create impactful solutions.
+💞️ I’m looking to collaborate on projects that focus on building intuitive UI designs, optimizing web performance and creating impactful digital experiences.

-📫 How to reach me: Connect with me on https://www.linkedin.com/in/himanayk/ or email me at himanay.k@gmail.com.
+📫 Let’s connect!
+Reach out via https://www.linkedin.com/in/himanayk/ or email me at himanay.k@gmail.com.

-😄 Pronouns: She/Her

-⚡ Fun fact: My journey into IT was inspired by exploring platforms like Pink Programming and Women in Tech, which helped me transition my career into web development.
+⚡ Fun fact: My journey into IT was inspired by platforms like Pink Programming and Women in Tech, which motivated me to transition into a tech career and pursue my passion for innovation.

 <!---
 HimanayK/HimanayK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.